-When scare tactics create income and a manufactured myth shields incompetence, it raises questions on veterinary research and provides stunning answers on grape poisoning (and the Poison Control hotline).
+When scare tactics create income and manufactured myths shield incompetence, it raises questions on veterinary research and provides stunning answers on grape poisoning (and the Poison Control hotline).

 GRAPES poison dogs MYTH!

 IT STARTED WITH ASPCA POISON CONTROL, AN URBAN LEGEND?

-Snopes and ASPCA Poison Control say grapes are deadly to dogs but breeder survey unequivocally refutes that.
+Snopes and ASPCA Poison Control say grapes are deadly to dogs but our breeder survey unequivocally refutes that.

-Poisoning is much more likely to be from medication or chemicals (including pesticides) than from human food (including raisins and grapes), but animal poison control suggests otherwise!
+Poisoning is much more likely to be from medication or chemicals (including pesticides) than from food sold for human consumption but animal poison control suggests otherwise.

 TheDogPlace.org was chastised for including grapes on a list of fruits and veggies dogs appreciate.
 Indignant emails referred us to the "deadly grapes" warning on Snopes which refers people to the Poison Control Center.

-We would have left it at that but now there is more you need to know about the toxicity reports associated with grapes and raisins.
-First the facts and then, facts behind this carefully crafted “urban legend” and background on the ASPCA’s Animal Poison Control Center.
+We would have left it at that but there is more you need to know about the toxicity reports associated with grapes and raisins.
+First the facts behind a carefully crafted “urban legend” and then a little background on the ASPCA’s Animal Poison Control Center.

 No Grape or Raisin Toxicity Study

 We were unable to find any veterinary university study on the alleged deadly effects of raisins or grapes.
-That was suspiciously strange given the internet hype over poisonous raisins and grapes.
+That was suspicious, given the internet hype over poisonous raisins and grapes.
 If something so common can so easily kill so many dogs, why would the vet schools not research it?
-Why wouldn't some enterprising veterinary student do a thesis on something so deadly and so easily documented?
+Surely an enterprising veterinary student would do a thesis on something so deadly and so easily documented?

-It was then brought to our attention that there is no profitable prevention, prescription or antidote to raisin-grape poisoning.
-Well!
-That explains that but it doesn’t explain how the urban legend began or why it hasn’t been debunked until now.
+It was then brought to our attention that there is no profit in prevention and no prescription or antidote to raisin-grape poisoning.
+Well, that explains that!
+It doesn’t explain how the urban legend began or why it hasn’t been debunked until now.
 First though, a quick but clarifying background story.